-Piston rings are used to prevent air leaks between the combustion chambers and the oil pan as the pistons go up and compress the air/fuel mixture.
-In the case where one or multiple piston rings are leaking on your engine, compressed air will be able to enter the oil pan and can make the oil pressure rise dangerously.
-Such a condition is called a “blow-by” and it’s not a good thing at all.
+Piston rings prevent air leaks between the combustion chambers and the oil pan as the pistons go up and compress the air/fuel mixture.
+If one or multiple piston rings are leaking on your engine, compressed air will be able to enter the oil pan and make the oil pressure rise dangerously.
+Such a condition is called a “blow-by,” and it’s not a good thing at all.

-The air pressure contained inside the combustion chambers is so high that, once it can enter the oil pan, it can cause seals and oil lines to blow out.
-Before it gets to that point though, you should notice an increase in oil consumption letting you know that your engine is burning oil.
-In some cases, you may also notice the oil dipstick being slightly pushed out of its tube when you open the hood because of the abnormal crankcase positive pressure.
+The air pressure in the combustion chambers is so high that it can cause seals and oil lines to blow out once it can enter the oil pan.
+Before it gets to that point, though, you should notice an increase in oil consumption, letting you know that your engine is burning oil.
+In some cases, you may also see the oil dipstick being slightly pushed out of its tube when you open the hood because of the abnormal crankcase positive pressure.

-Blow-bys can also be caused by worn piston ring seats or improper ring groove clearance.
-The only way to avoid excessive crankcase pressure is to ensure the engine is properly sealed.
-And this is also why blow-bys are especially common with forced induction engines as the pressure is considerably higher on this type of setup.
+One of the possible causes of blow-bys is worn piston ring seats or improper ring groove clearance.
+The only way to avoid excessive crankcase pressure is to ensure the engine is appropriately sealed.
+And this is also why blow-bys are especially common with forced induction engines, as the pressure is considerably higher on this setup type.

 Faulty Oil Pump

 Last but not least, if everything else seems to be in good working order, the last thing to suspect is the oil pump itself.
-This one comes last simply because it’s the less frequent one and also the most complicated component to inspect and replace.
+This one comes last merely because it’s the less frequent one and the most complicated component to inspect and replace.

 Oil pumps are usually reliable and rarely come into problems.
-I’ve been a mechanic for the last 15 years now and I have still never encountered a faulty oil pump or needed to replace one.
-The explanation is quite simple truly.
-Oil pumps are nothing but rotors turning inside a housing, driven by a belt or a chain and that’s pretty much it.
+I’ve been a mechanic for the last 15 years now, and I have still never encountered a faulty oil pump or needed to replace one.
+The explanation is quite simple, indeed.
+Oil pumps are nothing but rotors turning inside a housing, driven by a belt or a chain, and that’s pretty much it.
 There are not that many components that can wear out and go bad.
-Not to mention that the internal components are constantly kept in oil, reducing the risk of rust build-up and such.
+Not to mention that the internal components are kept continuously in oil, reducing the risk of rust build-up and such.
 However, the rotors could still potentially break and cause the oil pressure to go out of the normal operating threshold.

-The worst thing with oil pumps is that since most of them are driven by the timing system and, therefore, are usually located behind all of the timing components.
-This means that to reach the oil pump to inspect it, you’ll need to remove the crankshaft pulley, the timing cover and everything it contains such as the timing belt/chain, pulleys, bearing and sometimes even the water pump.
+The worst thing with oil pumps is that since most of them are driven by the timing system, they are usually located behind the timing components.
+This issue means that to reach the oil pump to inspect it, you’ll need to remove the crankshaft pulley, the timing cover, and everything it contains, such as the timing belt/chain, pulleys, bearing, and sometimes even the water pump.

 Definitely not a job for the faint of heart.